montye735/Todo-List/README.md

 # AngularTodoApp

+RUN IN PROJECT FOLDER.....
+NPM INSTALL   TO ADD NODE MODULES
+THEN
+NG UPDATE    TO UPDATE TO LATEST ANGULAR VERSION
+THEN
+NPM UPDATE    TO UPDATE REST OF PROJECT FILES TO LATEST ANGULAR VERSION

+THEN YOU CAN RUN IT LOCALLY BY
+NG SERVE --OPEN

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.